jpeerz/howto/training/cloud_infrastructure_automation_training.md

 9. Generate a folder structure from a plain text file descriptor.
 10. Generate random txt/json/xml files with content downloaded from any website. organice files into folders created previously.
 11. Install/configure google maps api. use [getting started with APIs ](https://console.cloud.google.com/apis/dashboard)

-#### Connection and Communication

-1. Access remote server from your local shell application.
-2. Configure connection to by pass password input (certificates, keys, etc)

 #### Machine state backup